Real Estate Mauritius · Westimmo

 Legal & administrative support

-We guide you through all mandatory procedures: EDB application, notary coordination, and full compliance with the payment rules in force since December 2024.
+We guide you through every required step: EDB application, notary coordination, and compliance with the new payment rules in force since December 2024.

-After completion, we oversee your investment — rental management, tax optimisation and long-term support throughout your ownership.
+After acquisition, we continue to support your investment — rental management, tax optimization, and long-term guidance.

 Short-term or long-term rental management